Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Introduction

 Further studies on LLM jailbreak attacks, such as SelfCipher \cite{yuan2024gpt}, Bijection Learning \cite{huang2024endless}, ArtPrompt \cite{jiang2024artprompt}, changing verb tense \cite{andriushchenko2024jailbreaking} and translation to low-resourced language \cite{deng2023multilingual} have demonstrated similar behaviors using innocuous formats like ASCII art, language translation and bijection encoding.

-While LLMs perform well in language understanding and generation, they face challenges with tasks that require precise numerical reasoning and inference \cite{TheC3}.
-Decrypting encrypted texts demands both linguistic insight and advanced mathematical reasoning, posing a significant challenge in cryptanalysis \cite{difficult-decryption}.
-Moreover, since most encryption schemes operate at the character or block level, and LLMs are primarily trained on word or sub-word tokens, this mismatch further limits their effectiveness in cryptographic tasks.
+While LLMs perform well in language understanding and generation, they face challenges with tasks that require precise numerical reasoning during inference \cite{TheC3}.
+Decrypting encrypted texts demands both linguistic understanding and intuitive mathematical reasoning, posing a significant challenge in cryptanalysis \cite{difficult-decryption}.
+Moreover, since most encryption schemes operate at the character or block level, and LLMs are primarily trained on word or sub-word tokens, this representational mismatch further limits their effectiveness in cryptographic tasks.

-To address the gap in previous research on LLMs' cryptanalysis capabilities, this paper introduces a novel benchmark dataset consisting of diverse plain texts, including LLM and human generated texts from multiple domains and texts with varying lengths, styles, and topics, paired with their corresponding encrypted versions created using various cryptographic algorithms.
-We conduct zero-shot and few-shot evaluation of several state-of-the-art LLMs, assessing their decryption accuracy and semantic comprehension across different encryption schemes and text complexities.
-Additionally, we examine the security implications of LLMs' partial comprehension of encrypted texts, revealing vulnerabilities that could be exploited in jailbreaking attacks, even when full decryption is not achieved.
+To address this research gap, we introduce a comprehensive benchmark dataset for evaluating LLMs' cryptanalysis capabilities.
+The dataset consists of diverse plaintexts from multiple domains, varying in length, style, and topic, and includes both human-generated and LLM-generated content.
+Each plaintext is paired with encrypted versions created using different cryptographic algorithms.
+We conduct zero-shot and few-shot evaluation of several state-of-the-art LLMs, assessing their decryption accuracy and discuss their comprehension abilities.
+Additionally, we examine the safety implications of LLMs' partial comprehension of encrypted texts, revealing vulnerabilities that could be exploited in generalization-based attacks.